amidaware/trmm-docs/docs/howitallworks.md

         - Get into bash in your docker with: `docker exec -it trmm-nats /bin/bash`
         - Log: `nats-api -log debug`
-        - Shell access: `docker exec -it trmm-nginx /bin/bash`
+        - Shell access: `docker exec -it trmm-nats /bin/bash`

 #### NATS API service